rubocop/ruby-style-guide/README.md

 ## Exceptions

 * Signal exceptions using the `fail` keyword.
-Use `raise` only when catching an exception and re-raising it (because here you're not failing, but explicitly and purposefully raising an exception).
+Use `raise` only when catching an exception and re-raising it (because here you're not failing, but explicitly and intentionally raising an exception).

     ```Ruby
     begin